EfthymiaKakoulidou/cakes-by-kg/README.md

 ### Content

-I got all the content of the site from the owners instagram : https://www.instagram.com/cakebykg/
+I got all the content of the site from the owners instagram and she was more than happy to get a site for her work : https://www.instagram.com/cakebykg/

-### Media

 ### Acknowledgements

 - I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project.
-- I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
-- I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
+- I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support and valuable feedback they provided.